 These rooms, together with the classrooms, are located in the two adjacent and connected buildings that make up the EET.
 On this page, you can see both buildings, as well as meeting rooms and other common spaces and passageways.

-Galleries of spaces and resources of the School
+Galleries of the School spaces and resources

 We also have three anechoic rooms to study the propagation and reflection of acoustic and electromagnetic waves.
 An anechoic chamber is specially designed to absorb the reflections produced by acoustic waves or electromagnetic waves on all its surfaces (walls, floor and ceiling).
 In addition, the rooms must be isolated from the outside to avoid interference from any external sources.

 For the case of electromagnetic wave studies, there are two large volume anechoic chambers at the EET.
-One of 9x9x7 meters designed to operate up to 40 Ghz with a spherical range system with which it is possible to obtain complete antenna radiation patterns, SWR characterization and gain determination.
+One of 9x9x7 meters designed to operate up to 40 Ghz with a spherical range system with which it is possible to obtain complete antenna radiation patterns, SWR characterisation and gain determination.
 Thanks to its design it is possible to increase the maximum working frequency and perform antenna measurements up to 50Ghz.
-Another one of 8.08×1.85×2.03 m for measurements at frequencies higher than 1Ghz and, finally, we also have a compact anechoic chamber of 1.67×0.65×0.65 m for measurements at frequencies higher than 21 Ghz.
+Another one of 8.08×1.85×2.03 m for measurements at frequencies higher than 1Ghz.
+Finally, we also have a compact anechoic chamber of 1.67×0.65×0.65 m for measurements at frequencies higher than 21 Ghz.

-Classrooms and Library
+Classrooms and library

-Since we deal with different technologies, we have a variety of equipment: drones, autonomous ground vehicles, state-of-the-art nodes and switches, network analyzers, signal generators, electronic cards and boards to develop different projects, portable antennas, oscilloscopes, etc.
+Since we deal with different technologies, we have a variety of equipment: drones, autonomous ground vehicles, state-of-the-art nodes and switches, network analysers, signal generators, electronic cards and boards to develop different projects, portable antennas, oscilloscopes, etc.

 School walk-through areas